 2. Chemical Tablets

-Chemical tablets – particularly chlorine based tablets will purify water including killing protozoa, virus, and bacteria.
-Also, the iodine-based tablets is equally effective.
+Chemical tablets – particularly chlorine-based tablets, will purify water, including killing protozoa, viruses, and bacteria.
+Also, iodine-based pills are equally effective.

-But the water purification tablets may leave a bad after-taste in the water and will only be effective within 6 months once you open the tablet container.
+But the water purification tablets may leave a bad after-taste in the water and will only be effective within six months once you open the tablet container.

 3. Boiling Water

-However, you’ll require to get the water from a fast-flowing source as opposed to still waters that’s settled around buildings, roads, or farmed land.
+- However, you’ll require to get the water from a fast-flowing source as opposed to still waters that are settled around buildings, roads, or farmed land.

-The still water will likely have sediment and dirt bits and thus you’ll require a filter or some clean clothing to remove them.
-For boiling, you can use a ghillie kettle or pot over stove.
+The still water will likely have sediment and dirt bits, and thus, you’ll require a filter or some clean clothing to remove them.
+For boiling, you can use a ghillie kettle or pot over the stove.

-However, consider the direction of the wind around the camping area, around equipment and tent to avoid burning your property or the vegetation.
+- However, consider the direction of the wind around the camping area, equipment, and tent to avoid burning your property or the vegetation.

 For the ghillie kettle, you won’t require petroleum fuel because it’ll use twigs and grass.
-The fire will rapidly heat the water that’s held on the other chamber.
+The fire will rapidly heat the water that’s held in the other chamber.

-Luckily m it’ll boil the water effectively within just 2 minutes but also uses minimal amount of fuel.
-So, boil your camping water if you don’t have the portable water purifiers.
+Luckily m it’ll boil the water effectively within just 2 minutes but also uses a minimal amount of fuel.
+So, boil your camping water if you don’t have portable water purifiers.